xavimb/ab-testing/README.md

 ## Assign a group

-	// Give a unique ID for the user var testGroup = testObject.getRandomGroup(user.id);
+	// Given a unique ID of the user, returns 'A' or 'B' var testGroup = testObject.getRandomGroup(user.id);

 ## A/B Test

-	testObject.test(testGroup, [
+	// Executes the corresponding function for the given group testObject.test(testGroup, [
         function () {
             // Test A code here